thoughtworksarts/thoughtworksarts.github.io/app/_projects/biofields.markdown

 description : An open-source framework combining biosensors with custom volumetric and interval arithmetic simulations to interactively model the feeling of energy around the body.

+thumb-alt   : A 3D outline of a meditating person with a glow in their heart

 image       : /images/projects/biofields/heart-chakra.jpg

 artist      : hannes bend